How to spend an unforgettable 24 hours in London

-If you’ve got just 24 hours in the city, here are some of the best ways to pass the time.
+If you’re wanting to explore the length and breadth of London in a day, here are some of our favourite ways to spend 24 hours in London.
 Whether you’re visiting the city with friends or you’re planning an action-packed family day out, here’s just a few ways you can pass the time.

 24 Hours in London

-Once the home of a world-famous fruit and vegetable market, Covent Garden is now a piazza home you can walk through 24 hours a day.
+Once the home of a world-famous fruit and vegetable market, Covent Garden is now a piazza home you can walk through over 24 hours in London.

 With plenty of theatres around Covent Garden, you’re just a few steps away from an incredible time in Theatreland.
 Locate the theatre you need with our complete lowdown of where all the West End theatres are.